viktorv9/wapp-workshop/README.md

 6. By default, `dbcontext scaffold` puts the database credentials inside `AIRBNB2022Context.cs`.
 For obvious reasons this is not desired.
 A cleaner way (using connection strings) has been provided inside `Program.cs`.
 7. `dbcontext scaffold` generates `entity.HasNoKey()` by default.
 We cannot scaffold a controller without a key.
 Find the `entity.HasNoKey()` for the `Listing` entity inside `models/AIRBNB2022Context.cs` and remove it.
 8. Scaffold a basic controller with `dotnet-aspnet-codegenerator controller -name ListingsController -async -api -m Listing -dc AIRBNB2022Context -outDir Controllers`
 9. This controller now contains a `dbcontext<AIRBNB2022Context>`, and should function normally.
+(Example Listing id : 2818)
 10. In order to implement a repository pattern, a relevant service (`ListingService.cs`) and interface is provided.
 Refactor the `ListingsController` to use this service instead of the dbcontext directly, using DI to pass in the `IListingService`.
 Do not forget to register the service (and interface) in `Program.cs`.
 11. Instead of injecting the dbcontext, use the `IListingService`.
 12. Implement the missing methods in `ListingService`.
 (Hint: take a look at `ListingsController.cs`)